SpaceVim/SpaceVim/docs/_posts/2017-02-11-use-SpaceVim-as-java-ide.md

 redirect_from: ["/2017/02/11/use-vim-as-a-java-ide.html", "/use-vim-as-a-java-ide/"]
 type: BlogPosting
 comments: true
-commentsID: "Use SpaceVim as a Java IDE"
+commentsID: "Use Vim as a Java IDE"
 ---

 # [Blogs](https://spacevim.org/community#blogs) > Use SpaceVim as a Java IDE